 Ring Education: Ring Metals

-Titanium is a lustrous gray metal.
+Titanium is a lustrous gray metal that is a naturally occurring element.
 It is very lightweight and comfortable to wear.
 Titanium is stronger than gold or platinum and is 3 times stronger than steel, so this is a ring that will last a lifetime.
+It is often alloyed with other metals to reduce its brittle qualities.

 Cobalt is a natural, hypoallergenic metal.
-It is the whitest contemporary material offered today.
-It looks similar to Platinum.
+It is the whitest contemporary material offered today and looks similar to Platinum.
 It will not tarnish and does not need any rhodium plating.
 Cobalt is less dense than other materials, allowing for greater height and shape to be yielded into designs.

 It is extremely hard and scratch resistant, so Cobalt offers tremendous durability and wearability and will maintain its luster and hold its polish.